cad-polito-it/byron/docs/paranoia.md

 If *paranoia checks* are enabled, the user is warned of the potential, indeed almost certain, loss in performance:

-> Paranoia checks are enabled: performances can be significantly impaired — consider using '-O'
+> Paranoia checks are enabled: performances can be significantly impaired

 Possible solutions: